Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Approximating a Poisson Process using Beta random variables

-Now we need to verify the tightness condition, this is automatically satisfied as the process defined in terms of Beta random variables is a c\`adl\`ag process \citep{Vere} (Theorem 11.1.
+Now we need to verify the tightness condition, this is automatically satisfied as $N_n(t)'$ is a c\`adl\`ag process \citep{Vere} (Theorem 11.1.
 VII and Proposition 11.1.
 VIII, iv, Volume 2).
-Therefore we prove the weak convergence of the process built by independent Beta random variables.
+Therefore we prove the weak convergence of the process $N'_n(t)$ to the Poisson process $N(t)$ when $n\to\infty$ and $\epsilon_n=\alpha/n$.

-\section{Proof of Proposition \ref{DP_mul_p}}
+\section{Proof of Proposition 1}

 We use the notation $P^{j}(\cdot) = \frac{\sum_iI(Z_i \in \cdot)\sigma_iQ_{i,j}^{+2}}{\sum_i \sigma_i Q_{i,j}^{+2}}$ where $Q_{i,j}=\langle \bX_i,\bY^{j}\rangle$.
 Denote $ \left((Q_{i,j},Q_{i,j'}),i\geq 1\right)$ as $\bQ$.
 The joint distribution of $(Q_{i,j},Q_{i,j'})$ is a multivariate normal with mean $\bzero$ and covariance $\phi(j,j')$, and the vectors $(Q_{k,j},Q_{k,j'})$, $k=1,2,\ldots,$ are independent.
 We derive an expression for the covariance